Skip To Content

 Feature layer

 Drape point, line, and polygon features on the surface or use symbology to create 3D features.
-Multipatch and 3D object feature layer should be used to store and manage complex 3D geometries including textures and material properties.
+Multipatch and 3D object feature layers should be used to store and manage complex 3D geometries including textures and material properties.

 A feature layer